mpcq-network/mpcq-json-rpc-relay/tools/brownie-example/README.md

 pip install eth-brownie
 ```

-You may also want to start the Hedera Local Node to run a local blockchain for testing:
+You may also want to start the MPCQ Local Node to run a local blockchain for testing:
 https://github.com/hashgraph/hedera-local-node

 Once installed, you can initialize a new project: